News Part of the AUTHREX Application Set: one Kernel architecture, six application profiles

 It answers a question AIxCC opened

 DARPA proved autonomous cyber-reasoning works.
 The immediate follow-on question, who authorizes an autonomous patch to a live system, is exactly what AGENT-CYBER governs.
-It is the missing authority layer above a capability the government just demonstrated.
+It is a proposed authority-governance layer addressing a gap identified in the reviewed public record, above a capability the government recently demonstrated.

 It aligns with Five Eyes guidance